 At our beginner’s patchwork sewing workshop you will learn the very basics of patchwork by making a patchwork cushion.
 This is a handsewn workshop only so sewing machines and a knowledge of them is not needed.

 The session will run for 2 hours 10- 12, on alternative Saturdays and by the end of the session, you should have a completed piece of work or the knowledge on how to finish the piece.
-For dates visit our calendar.
+For dates please telephone as below.

 This workshop offers you a great opportunity to get into something new with the help and support of friendly people.

 If you would like to book onto this workshop or would like more information please contact our Yeovil store on 01935 422631

 On Tuesday 4th and 11th May 2016 we had our first “How to sew a boxed cushion sewing class”.
 We ran it over 2 evenings with 2 hours on each night.
 The class started at 6.30 and ended at 8.30 on both evenings.

 We had four people attend our class, which for this particular class was our maximum capacity.
 We try at all times to keep our numbers small so that each person get as much help as is needed.
 On most of our classes we have a maximum of 6 people but with making a box cushion more space is needed.